The Security Editor is used to create and edit commodities that are used by mutual fund and stock

 AMEX, ASX, EUREX, NASDAQ, and NYSE: These represent a few of the exchanges on which stocks, closed-end mutual funds, and exchange-traded funds are traded.

 Template: This is a reserved word.
 It will not normally appear in the Security Editor unless you type it in, and if you do it will cause problems.
 Don't use it.

 If your investment doesn't fit into one of these categories, for example if you trade stocks on the DAX or LSE, you can easily create your own type simply by typing it into the field.
 The type of security has no meaning to Gnucash (except Template, don't use that!), it's there only to make it easier for you to find the security from the selection lists.

 Symbol: Indicates the symbol or abbreviation for the commodity.
 This is usually the ticker symbol (for stocks) or other unique abbreviation for the commodity.
 If the commodity is traded on any public exchange, it is important to use the same identifier used on that exchange.
 For national currencies the symbol is the ISO-4217 currency code.

 Name: The full name of the commodity is a recognizable name such as US Dollars or IBM Common Stock.

 Code: This is any numeric or alphanumeric code that is used to identify the commodity.
-The CUSIP code is a unique identifying numeric string that is associated with every stock, bond or mutual fund, and most kinds of traded options, futures and commodities.
-This code is not required.
+The ISIN code is an international unique identifying numeric string that is associated with every stock, bond or mutual fund, and most kinds of traded options, futures and commodities.
+There are also regional valid codes available like CUSIP in the North America, WKN in DE, … This code is not required.